kylpo/notes/published/React-JSX-Spread.md

 };
 ```

-Bummer, no magic here.
-It just converts the explicit props to an object literal, then uses `Object.assign()` to merge the two. `Object.assign()` is a micro-perf hit compared to creating an object literal, as [this esbench](https://esbench.com/bench/58e7f6e899634800a0347ca1) shows.
+Bummer!
+No magic here.
+It just converts the explicit props to an object literal, then uses `Object.assign()` to merge the two.

-It would have been better to explicitly pass all props, not using a spread.
+`Object.assign()` is a micro-perf hit compared to creating an object literal, as [this esbench](https://esbench.com/bench/58e7f6e899634800a0347ca1) shows.
+So, it is better to explicitly pass all props and not use a spread at all.

 ```jsx
 const AllExplicit = (props) => (